xuandif-cmu/Big_Data_Processing_Toolbox/README.md

   and their corresponding load balancers,
   ![service](service.png)
   application_screenshots/*.png :creenshot for running each individual application.
-4. Steps you used to run Docker images on Kubernetes Engine
+4. GKE/: Steps used to run Docker images on Kubernetes Engine